Timeline: Students should complete a masters project by the end of their third year.

 Timeline: It is recommended that the process begin after February 1 of the student’s third year, and be completed by August 31 of the same year (7 months).
 However, the process allows for some flexibility, and students should consult with their primary advisor and committee to develop their specific timeline.

 Committee: Your major advisor, another advisor from the Developmental Program, a third advisor from a different program or department.
 You may have additional advisors if you prefer.
+IMPORTANT: in addition to the three faculty members on your Prelim Advisory committee, a minimum of two additional faculty members must also be present for the Prelim Defense.

 Proposal: A written proposal containing the questions being addressed in each review, and a detailed outline of each review will be approved by the committee by one month before you begin writing the papers.
 The proposals should be approximately 1000-1500 words in length.
 Two lists of references should be provided: